 Since 1921, some offences that require a non-custodial sentence in Finland have been punishable by “day-fines”.
 These are calculated on the basis an offender’s daily disposable income…

-If the National Energy Board could impose fines against resource corporations equivalent to the impact a person with median income experiences when paying a $173 transit fare infraction ticket, the penalty for Enbridge would be $238,200,000.
+If the National Energy Board could impose fines against resource corporations equivalent to the impact a person with median income experiences when paying a $173 transit fare infraction ticket, the Enbridge penalty would be $238 million.
 Instead the maximum fine allowed by government is 0.042% of that amount.